michalkolos/esp32-data-bank/README.md

 RTC_DATA_ATTR uint8_t bufferMemory[MEMORY_SIZE];
 ```

 Allocated memory does not need to be in the RTC_DATA space.
 However then all
-storred data will be lost on wake-up.
+stored data will be lost on wake-up.

 ### 2. Declaring DataBank object: